A Content Management System “CMS” is a software tool that allows you to create, edit, and publish content.

 Several web-based CMS tools are available.
-The following are some of the most popular ones:
+The following are some of the most popular:

-- Joomla– a flexible web publishing tool that supports custom databases and extensions
+A flexible web publishing tool that supports custom databases and extension

-- Drupal– an open source platform often used for developing community-based sites
+An open source platform often used for developing a community-based site

 Some CMS tools are free to use while others require a monthly fee.
 Many CMS’s provide free basic components but charge for high-quality templates, web hosting, custom domain names, or other features.